Ira DeCordova Rowe: Biography

 Jamaica became independent in 1962 and Sir Alexander Bustamante sent the young Rowe to set up the first overseas passport office for Jamaica in the United Kingdom in 1964.
 While serving as legal attaché in the United Kingdom he rendered valuable legal advice to Lucky Gordon, a Jamaican involved with the Profumo scandal.
-Ira Rowe was promoted, recalled to Jamaica in 1966 to serve as the country's delegate to the 21st Session of the General Assembly of the United Nations at the height of the Cold War.
+Rowe was promoted and recalled to Jamaica in 1966 to serve as the country's delegate to the 21st Session of the General Assembly of the United Nations at the height of the Cold War.
 During that period he addressed the Assembly about racial dignity and non-alignment, and explained Jamaica's emerging foreign policy to Dr. Ralph Bunche, Golda Meir and Alexei Kosygin.

 He assisted in the coordination of Ethiopian Emperor Haile Selassie's 1966 visit to Jamaica.

 In 1967 to 1969 he served as Assistant Attorney General and Solicitor General in Jamaica.
 At a time when Jamaica was torn with controversy over Black Power and the development of the Rastafarian community, Rowe opined in favor of respect for human rights.
-In 1968 he was made a Queen's Counsel, the youngest Queens Counsel in the Commonwealth at that time.
+In 1968 he was made a Queen's Counsel, the youngest Queen's Counsel in the Commonwealth at that time.
 In 1969 he was appointed a Judge of the Supreme Court of Jamaica.

 Justice Rowe's decisions over a thirty-year period fundamentally anchored Jamaican and Commonwealth Jurisprudence in the Westminster model.
 His decision on R v Trevor Stone gave legitimacy to Gun Court judges sitting in criminal cases without a jury.
 His decisions in the Cayman Islands made money laundering more difficult.
 While sitting as President of the Court of Appeal of Belize, his decisions reinforced the rule of law and gave a strong advantage to defenders of the environment in that country.
 His fearless arraignment of a number of military officers for murder in the Green Bay killings incident reinforced the Separation of Powers and constitutional law in Jamaica.

-His most significant contribution to Caribbean people was his quiet legal crusade against the concept of illegitimacy in Family Law in the West Indies.
+His most significant contribution to Caribbean people was his crusade against the concept of illegitimacy in Family Law in the West Indies.
 The Family Law Committee of Jamaica, of which he was chairman, abolished Bastardy in Jamaica.
 Prior to the proposals of his Family Law Committee, individuals who were born out of wedlock in the Caribbean could not inherit in pari passu with their legitimate siblings.

 Rowe was a champion of the Caribbean Court of Justice, which he did not live to serve on.
 He served as Chancellor of the Anglican Diocese of Jamaica for 20 years.

 He died aged 75 on 25 January 2004 in the Turks & Caicos Islands.
 Queen Elizabeth II expressed condolences on his death through a statement issued by her Chief Clerk, Gill Middleburgh.